-M. Nguyen's employment contract provides for a base salary of \$200,000 (to rise to \$220,000 commencing fiscal 2015) plus a discretionary bonus up to a maximum of 50% of the base salary.
+Mr. Riganelli's employment contract provides for a base salary of \$350,000 plus a bonus up to a maximum of 100% of the base salary calculated based primarily on the Company's consolidated pretax profit after a cost of capital charge.
 The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month and accrued bonus for every year of service.
-As of the date of the circular this amount would be approximately \$200,000.
+As of the date of the circular this amount would be approximately \$500,000.
 No change of control provision exists.

 The Corporation has entered into a contract with WS Enterprises Inc. and William Schroers for management services relating to the management of the Automotive Solutions segment.
-The contract is for a fixed term expiring on September 30, 2015.
+The contract is for a fixed term expiring on December 31, 2017.
 Both parties are domiciled in the State of Michigan, USA.
-The amount paid to WS Enterprises Inc. under this contract by the Corporation for the fiscal year ended September 30, 2014 is set out in the compensation table above.
-Upon expiry of the contract it is the parties' expectation that the contract will be renewed.
-If it is not a payment of US\$300,000 is required.
+The amount paid to WS Enterprises Inc. under this contract by the Corporation for the fiscal year ended September 30, 2015 is set out in the compensation table above.
+Upon expiry of the contract it is terminable without notice by either party on twelve months prior written notice and a payment of US\$500,000.
 There is no change of control provision.